 This 7 km long walking route connects Pico do Arieiro to Pico Ruivo in a path that is carved on the rock; here you’ll have the chance to admire the surrounding mountains and the amazing landscapes.

 Information: bring warm clothes!
-Temperature may reach 0º on top of the mountain.
+Temperature may reach 0 ºC on top of the mountain.

-- For further information about Pico do Areeiro, read the article: Visit to Pico do Arieiro, Curral das Freiras and Ponta de São Lourenço
+- For further information about Pico do Areeiro, read my article: Visit to Pico do Arieiro, Curral das Freiras and Ponta de São Lourenço

 Funchal is most known for its handicrafts, the wine and the pleasant weather.
 Aside from the amazing historic centre, where you can visit the Sacred Art Museum, the Blandy cellars, the Mercado dos Lavradores, the city will also offer you one of the most beautiful gardens in the world, a surprising means of transportation and, of course, friendly and welcoming people.

-- Read this article to discover the 7 places you must visit in Funchal
+- Read my article about this city and discover the 7 places you must visit in Funchal

 4. Câmara de Lobos